 There are numerous things that can contribute to the likelihood of a fall: muscles that aren’t as limber as they used to be, failing eye sight and memory loss.
 Confusion and lack of confidence spurred on by emotional triggers or new surroundings can also play a role.

-Medical Matters – Make a list for your next medical appointment.
+Make a list for your next medical appointment.
 Are there things you could do last year that seem to be a struggle now?
 When getting pots and pans out did it used to be hassle free and now you get dizzy or can’t reach the shelf with ease like before?
 These could be signs of adjustments needed with meds, dehydration due to meds, a decline of muscle strength or other elements in play.
-Sometimes if we take a spill and aren’t hurt, we think no big deal, but it’s critical to tell your doctor about any balance issues.
+Sometimes if we take a spill and aren’t hurt, we think no big deal, but it’s critical to tell your doctor about any balance issues for fall prevention.

 It’s good to bring in a new set of eyes to eliminate pathways of peril.
 It also helps to take this challenge on in 15-minute increments.
 Instead of feeling overwhelmed by thinking a whole weekend needs to be devoted to the overhaul, set a timer for 15 minutes every couple of hours.

-Poor Lighting – When we have lived in a home for a certain length of time there may be areas of bad lighting, but because it’s been that way for so long, we don’t even notice it anymore.
+When we have lived in a home for a certain length of time there may be areas of bad lighting.
+But because it’s been that way for so long, we don’t even notice it anymore.
 Upgrading the light bulbs to a brighter wattage can help avoid tripping over items nestled in the dark.

-For those who wish to stay in their home and reduce their chances of falling, these precautions aren’t options, they’re essential.
+For those who wish to stay in their home and have good fall prevention, these precautions aren’t options, they’re essential.
 In fact, the safety of your loved ones depends on it.